magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 ### Light the fire

 Here we'are.
-Let's see if we were able to build a development environment able to simultaneously satisfy the Bret Victor Immediate Feedback Principle and the application of the TDD workflow for both the client and the server code.
+Let's see if we were able to build a development environment for simultaneously satisfying the Bret Victor's Immediate Feedback Principle and the application of the TDD workflow for both the client and the server code.
+All of that in a single JVM.

 ```bash
 cd /path/to/modern-cljs